saucelabs/sauce-school/codelabs/Module3_APITesting.md

 Below are the primary learning objectives for this module:

 **Assertions and Request Components**
+* Determine the different types of assertions and requests you can use with your API test
-* Determine the different types and desired output when adding assertions to an a API test
+* Understand the different types of output when adding assertions to an a API test
 * Understand the various use cases for adding a request component to an API test.

 **Variables**